peterstamps/TAPO-camera-ONVIF-RTSP-and-AI-Object-Recognition/README.md

 1) CHECK and ADAPT the parameters in myTapoMotionConfig.py  (paths!, user and password and IP address)

 2) Run pip install for missing Python packages!
-When not installed then you need to install the following packages
+   When not installed then you need to install the listed packages in file Readme_install_these_python_packages.txt Use 'pip install' for following packages.
+   For your information only: python 3.11 was used in a virtual environment.
+   This python version might not be required.
+It probably will work with other python3 versions as well.

+3) Create a wsdl directory and put the required WSDL files in it.
+This is how you can do it.
+   - Download the python-onvif-zeep-async SOURCE distribution package at:  https://pypi.org/project/onvif-zeep-async/#files (a direct download is at https://files.pythonhosted.org/packages/68/65/c39f751794b4cd60238b4202fc27d35c81fdc8ea226cc9bead2b983c7818/onvif-zeep-async-3.1.12.tar.gz)
+   - Unzip the onvif-zeep-async-3.1.12.tar.gz to a temporary location (for example in your Downloads folder)
+   - Look in the new folder 'onvif-zeep-async-3.1.12' for folder 'onvif' and inside onvif you find a folder called 'wsdl'.
+   - Copy the wsdl to the desired location and adapt parameter 'cfg.cameraOnvif_wsdl_dir' in myTapoMotionConfig.py

-3) You might want to change the locale in myTapoVideoCapture import locale locale.setlocale(locale.LC_ALL, 'nl_NL.UTF-8')  # prints numbers etc in the Dutch style  like 1.000.000,95
+4) Optional: You might want to change the locale in myTapoVideoCapture import locale locale.setlocale(locale.LC_ALL, 'nl_NL.UTF-8')  # prints numbers etc in the Dutch style  like 1.000.000,95
 --------

-Use 'pip install' for following packages.
-The version number listed were installed
-For your information python 3.11 was used in a virtual environment.
-This might not be required.
-It probably will work with other python3 versions as well

-python-onvif-zeep-async  (onvif_zeep_async-3.1.12 was used) python-onvif-zeep        (onvif_zeep-0.2.12 was used) onvif         (might come with the packages above) easydict     (easydict-1.11 was used) asyncio logging pytz         (pytz-2023.3.post1) zeep         (zeep-4.2.1 was used) typing httpx        (httpx-0.26.0 was used) threading opencv-python  (opencv_python-4.9.0.80  was used;  cv2  / opencv2) io urllib3 json numpy  (numpy-1.26.1 was used) psutil collections (might be standard installed in python 3.11

-Tip: See the imports in the programs to see what else migth be needed.